Activities, Student Groups, & Programs

 Celebration of Excellence

-Held in the spring semester, Celebration of Excellence consists of Academic Showcase and Honors Convocation.
+Held in the spring semester, Celebration of Excellence consists of Academic Showcase and Celebration Convocation.
 During Academic Showcase, students, faculty, staff, parents and community members enjoy and learn from fascinating student presentations about individual research projects, experiential learning, study abroad experiences and creative endeavors.
 Academic Showcase is a chance for students to share their passions and to show off their impressive work.
-During Honors Convocation, students are recognized for outstanding accomplishment in departmental studies, co-curricular activities and scholastic achievement.
-The convocation culminates in the naming of graduating seniors to Who’s Who and the presentation of the Bronco Award(s), the College’s highest non-academic honor for students.
+During Celebration Convocation, students are recognized for outstanding accomplishment in departmental studies, co-curricular activities and scholastic achievement.

 Commencement Ceremonies